birjj/blog/2024-11-03-github-actions-access/index.md

 | [+] Tokens are short-lived and automatically revoked | [-] Requires an external custom-designed setup |
 | [+] Tokens are scoped, with limited impact if leaked | [-] Far more complex, with a custom security model |
 | [+] Security is managed by your DevOps team, but with great flexibility of use for your developers | [-] The external system becomes a single point of failure |

+## Conclusion

+Every approach to this problem presents a trade-off between simplicity, security and scalability.
+If your requirements are simple and involve minimal risk, a user-bound PAT or deploy key might suffice.
+For organizations prioritizing security and flexibility, setting up a GitHub App with short-lived tokens, potentially combined with reusable workflows, can offer robust control, though with added complexity.

+In the DevOps team at my current organization we've chosen to implement a GitHub App for on-demand token generation.
+This offers the best trade-off for our specific situation, and has been received very well by developers -- but it's important that you are aware of the options you have.